expressjs/expressjs.com/en/advanced/best-practice-security.md

 $ snyk test
 ```

-## Avoid other known vulnerabilities
+### Avoid other known vulnerabilities

 Keep an eye out for [Node Security Project](https://npmjs.com/advisories) or [Snyk](https://snyk.io/vuln/) advisories that may affect Express or other modules that your app uses.
 In general, these databases are excellent resources for knowledge and tools about Node security.

-Finally, Express apps - like any other web apps - can be vulnerable to a variety of web-based attacks.
+Finally, Express apps&mdash;like any other web apps&mdash;can be vulnerable to a variety of web-based attacks.
 Familiarize yourself with known [web vulnerabilities](https://www.owasp.org/www-project-top-ten/) and take precautions to avoid them.

 ## Additional considerations